How do I register for a class?

 General Course Information

 There is no course application deadline.
-Course registration is open until the course fills, and as late as the day before the course starts.
+Course registration is open until the course fills, or as late as two days before the course starts.
 Review of applications for course financial aid begins on March 15.
 If you are requesting financial aid as part of your course application, it is best to have your application in by then.
 See Financial Aid below.

 Enrollment and Registration Limits

 Enrollment is limited to 11 students per course.
 Registration is limited to one course per session.
 Participation in MLBS courses is not limited to current college or university students.
 All course applications require approval before Open Enrollment.